False U.S. Citizenship Claims: Risks & Consequences

 I-9 Employment Eligibility Verification Forms

 False claims to U.S. citizenship on I-9 Employment Eligibility Verification Forms can render individuals deportable.
-Employers in the U.S. are required to ask employees to complete these forms and provide evidence of their legal right to work.
+Employers in the U.S. must ask employees to complete these forms and provide evidence of their legal right to work.
 Non-citizens should never check the “U.S. citizen” box if it does not accurately represent their status, even if they possess green cards or Employment Authorization Documents.

 Student Loan Applications

 Federal, state, and private student loans often require U.S. citizenship as an eligibility criterion.
 Before applying for financial aid, individuals must verify these requirements.
-Making false claims to U.S. citizenship on student loan applications can lead not only to removal proceedings but also criminal charges for fraud and theft.
+Making false U.S. citizenship claims on student loan applications can lead not only to removal proceedings but also criminal charges for fraud and theft.

 Passport Applications and Other Government Forms